JKChai/JKChai.github.io/content/About/_index.md

 # Lun 🤝

 Lun has a Psychology degree and had previously worked as a teacher, sales, and admin.
-He is a self-taught programmer and has recently involved himself more working with data science project on Kaggle.
-In terms of career goal, he hopes to become a Software Development Engineer by using his learned skills and techniques to help solved industries problems.
-Thus, he continues to pursue his dream through learning and practicing through the web and peers.
+He is a self-taught programmer and has recently involved himself more working with data science project on Kaggle to enhance his problem solving skills.
+In terms of career goal, he hopes to become a Software Development Engineer by using his learned computer science skills and techniques to help solved industry problems.
+Thus, he continues to pursue his dream through learning and practicing from the web and peers.

 {{< /columns >}}